Important Elections Info

 Q: Do I have to campaign?

 A: It’s not compulsory to campaign, however this is the best way to encourage UTAS students to vote for you.
-For campaigning ideas, check out our website.
+For campaigning ideas, head over to the “Campaigning Ideas” section above.

 Q: Are there rules about what I can and can’t do when campaigning?